RogerRabbit32/Python_Django---TestTask_CRUD/README.md

-# <i>INN accounts</i>
+# <i>Django CRUD</i>

 ## Description

-INN Accounts is a Django web application that provides functionality for handling user accounts and performing money transfers between users.
+Django CRUD is a Django web application that provides functionality for handling blog posts creation/deletion.

 ## Table of Contents